 The bowls of liquid slurry were already on the table, as was his bowl of pasta with some tomato sauce and cheese.
 As The affini sat down he felt their gaze upon him, they were waiting for him to start talking.

 He continued “Medicine would be a good place to start.
-From the little I have heard your medicine puts human medicine to shame.
+From the little, I have heard your medicine puts human medicine to shame.
 If we could get a stable supply of different kinds we can dramatically help the sick and infirm.”
-Medicine was harmless, they could not get suspicious from that
+Medicine was harmless, they could not get suspicious of that

 Mertha sounded a bit pleased “That is certainly not a bad idea.
 Affini medicine requires a lot of knowledge to use and make properly.
 I’m not sure we could teach you quickly enough” Martha’s words were careful, this was not the unprepared negotiator that he had met at dinner.